gjbex/Python-on-GPUs/docs/README.md

 from scratch.
 Some familiarity with numpy is required as well.

 If you plan to do Python GPU programming in a Linux or HPC environment (and you should), then familiarity with these environments is required as well.

+For following along hands-on, you need
+* laptop or desktop with internet access.
+* a system set up so you can connect to an HPC system, an account on an HPC system (e.g., VSC, CECI, ...), compute credits if that is required to run jobs on the HPC system if you want to use an HPC system;
+* a Python environment that can run Jupyter Lab if you want to use your own system (this will only work if your system has an NVIDIA GPU and the required software installed);
+* access to Google Colaboratory if you prefer not to install software.

 ## Levels